Dorothywimberly/Unicorn_Companies/README.md

 Full Query Results found above or in link bellow:
 https://github.com/Dorothywimberly/Unicorn_Companies/blob/main/Top_Unicorn_Cities.csv

-4. Which investors have funded the most unicorns?
+4. 4.
+Which investors have funded the most unicorns?
-Investors- Would be under the Select_Invesstors coulmn.
+Investors- Would be under the Select_Invesstors column.
-Funding- Would be under the Funding coulmn.
+Funding- Would be under the Funding column.
-* Find the total number of funding invested from each inverstor.
+*	Find the total number of funding invested from each investor.
 *	List the top 5 investors.

 ```
 /* Change Strings to Floats, remove M, B, and $ symbols and Letters, change strings to floats, remove unknown and na*/
 WITH TransformedData AS (